ankur198/CompetitiveCoding/Codevita/2019/Mockvita/BadPermutation/readme.md

     In the first test case, N=6.
 6 has four factors [1,2,3,6].
 As in the previous example, there are 11 valid permutations for these.
 Hence the output for the first test case is 11.
 This is the first line of the output

     In the second test case, N=9.
-As was shown in the Illustration in the problem statement, thenumber of valid permutations is 3.
+As was shown in the Illustration in the problem statement, the number of valid permutations is 3.
 Hence the output for the second test case (the second line of the output) is 3.